 Loss of digital photos due to fake memory cards

-Fake memory cards are a real problem.
-Not a week goes by where I am not confronted with loss of digital photos caused by these.
-The sad news is that these photos that were never actually saved to the card can nor be repaired or recovered.
+Not a week goes by where I am not confronted with loss of digital photos caused by fake memory cards.
+The sad news is that as these photos were never actually saved to the card they can’t be repaired nor recovered by tools like JPEG-Repair or JPEG Recovery LAB.

 Fake memory card explained